Financial Aid and Billing

 Q: How will I be billed for a semester off-campus?

 A: You will receive your Colorado College bill at the same time you normally do (early August for fall semester and early January for spring semester).
 Your student account will be charged Colorado College tuition and the program fee billed to Colorado College by the off-campus study program.
 You will not need to directly pay the off-campus study program (except for the deposit for securing your spot in the program).
+Should the off-campus tuition exceed the amount of Colorado College tuition the student is responsible for the additional cost.

 Q: How is financial aid awarded for off-campus semester programs?